It’s a good day to explore the potential health benefits of kale.

 This means that it can help prevent inflammation that can lead to asthma attacks.

-14. Is A Good Source Of Antioxidants
+14. Good Source Of Antioxidants

 Another appealing aspect of eating kale is that it is high in antioxidants.